 1. Identify contributing factors/conditions.

 Acute confusion is a symptom.
 Uncovering the cause of acute confusion is necessary in order to treat it.
-Recent surgery, infection, trauma/head injury, medication reactions, exposure to toxic chemicals are a broad range of situations that can cause acute confusion.
+Recent surgery, infection, trauma/head injury, medication reactions, exposure to toxic chemicals are a few common causes, however a broad range of situations and conditions can cause acute confusion.

 2. Consider substance abuse or withdrawal.